An Electron Model with Synchrotron Radiation: The Electromagnetic Wave Equation

 \subsection{Solution with standing waves}

 Special solutions, finite and smooth at the origin are obtained from the general solutions (Appendix eqs.(\ref{eqn:hankelHr}) to (\ref{eqn:hankelEphi})) with the Spherical Bessel functions of the $1^{st}$ kind $j_n(x)$~\cite{bibB:Abramovitz}\cite{bibB:Morse}.
-They describe waves in $\varphi$-direction and have standing waves in $x=kr$ and $\vartheta$.
-Their real parts yield one complete solution:
+They describe waves in $\varphi$-direction and standing waves are selected in $x=kr$ and $\vartheta$.
+Their real parts yield one complete set of solutions for $\; \mathcal{H}_r=0$:

-The $P^{m}_{n}(\vartheta)$ are the Associated Legendre Functions, and the factors in front are chosen to give the right dimensions. $C_{k}$ and $C_m$ are normalization constants.
+The $P^{m}_{n}(\vartheta)$ are the Associated Legendre Functions, and the factors in front are chosen to give the right dimensions. $C$ is a normalization constant.
 The wave functions are unambiguous for $m=1, 2, 3,\ldots$, and the separation constant $k$ determines the size of the whole object.
+The sens of revolution is determined by $\kappa = \pm 1$.

-The second complete solution is the set in which the electric and magnetic fields are interchanged.
+The wave equation has a second solution.
+It equals eqs. (\ref{eqn:waveH}) to (\ref{eqn:waveEphi}) but with the fields $\mathcal{H}$ and $\mathcal{E}$ interchanged and one of both multiplied by $-1$:

-The general solution of this central wave is then a sum over all the harmonics $m$ and over the wave numbers $k$, with the coefficients $C_m$ and $C_{k}$, chosen to satisfy the boundary conditions.
-If this central wave should describe the propagation of the synchrotron radiation of a charge on the special circle assumed in chapter \ref{sec:2SynchRad} then the dominating value of $k$ is already fixed by eq.(\ref{eqn:def-k}).
+The general solution of these central waves is then a sum over all the harmonics $m$ and over the wave numbers $k$, with the coefficients $C$, chosen to satisfy the boundary conditions.
+The dimension of the interesting field lines on which the charges propagate is given by the circle with radius of the reduced Compton wavelength as assumed in chapter \ref{sec:2SynchRad}.
+The dominating value of $k$ is then already fixed by eq.(\ref{eqn:def-k}).

 The discussion in section \ref{sec:comparison} suggests that solutions with $L/\hbar=m=1$ should dominate.
 These are mainly discussed here and the respective Bessel functions are: